About Cortland Counts

 Our Future Focus: NYS 2025-30 Prevention Agenda

 As we move forward, SVHC remains committed to fostering community dialogue and engagement.
 Since 2024, we have aligned our efforts with the NYS 2025-30 Prevention Agenda Priority Areas, ensuring our work remains relevant and impactful.
-Convening stakeholders and community members to discuss pressing local issues continues to be the most effective way to share information, collaborate across sectors, and drive meaningful change.
+We will continue to convene stakeholders and community members annually in a Cortland Counts Community Forum to discuss pressing local issues in order to share information, collaborate across sectors, and drive meaningful change.

 2026 Community forum